sentimony/sentimony-jekyll/_posts/releases/2008-04-25-va-true-story.md

 link_discogs: https://www.discogs.com/master/563060
 written_by:
 compiled_by: <a href='/artist/sphingida/'>Sphingida</a>
-artwork_by: <a href='https://www.facebook.com/apivniuk" target="_blank" rel="noopener'>Anton Pivniuk</a>
+artwork_by: <a href='https://www.facebook.com/apivniuk' target='_blank' rel='noopener'>Anton Pivniuk</a>
 mastered_by: Prok @ VioletRaySoundlab
 ---

 Sentimony Records team proudly presents to you, friends, our fourth release - «True Story» compiled by <a href='/artist/sphingida/'>Sphingida</a>.

 We cooked for you 12 awesome tracks from artists that you have known from our previous releases... and several new discoveries to please your ear and our hopes.
 And some well-known names...
 We wish you'll enjoy this compilation, which guides you through the true story about the adventures of an small Sentimon...